 Top tips for a healthy diet for life

 Middle-age spread is real!

 Even though you need as many, if not more nutrients as you did in your 20s, you don’t need as many calories.
 That’s why if you continue to eat the same number of calories per day as you did when you were younger, you could easily gain extra fat, especially around the belly area.
-This is especially true as women go through the menopause, as the decline in oestrogen levels, may see an increase in stomach fat.
+This is especially true as women go through menopause, as the decline in estrogen levels, may see an increase in stomach fat.

 - Eat more protein – as you age it’s common to lose muscle mass and strength, but increasing the amount of protein in your diet can help your body maintain muscle

 - Eat more fibre – diverticular disease affects up to 50 per cent of people over the age of 50 in western countries, and eating more fibre helps prevent this by stimulating regular bowel movements

 - Take in more calcium and vitamin D – calcium helps build and maintain healthy bones, whilst vitamin D helps the body absorb the calcium.
 Calcium can be found in dairy products and dark green, leafy vegetables whilst vitamin D can be found in oily fish